vasquez-cs/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition.

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+A statistical study that can quantify how the MechaCar performs against the competition.
+My study would focus on cost, and overall fuel efficieny (MPG).
+With rising inflation and volatile fuel prices, the overall cost of the vehicle and its MPG are the two metrics that I would test as they would be the most relevent in our current market.
+The null hypothesis is that the overall vehicle cost is dependant on the overall MPG.
+The alternative hypothese is that they are not correlated.
+I would choose the Multiple Linear Regression test as we would be able to calculate the varince in the dependent variable (overall cost) for the independent variable (MPG).
+Once we determine our varince, we would be able to apply it to the competition and determine possible overall vehcile costs.
+THe data that I would need for this test is data for at least 100 cars, 50 that are mechaCar and 50 which are the competion.
+Datasets would at a minimum contain overall vehicle costs, city and highway MPG so the mean can be calcuated.